bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

       end
     end

-A node wearing the server hat will relay a message if it believes it is the leader -- and will relay it to everyone except himself (after all, he has already received it).
+A node will relay a message if it believes it is the leader -- and will relay it to everyone except itself (after all, it has already received the message).

 The distributed systems part
 ------------------